TaitoUnited/taito-cli/docs/docs/03-quick-start.md

 #### Local development environment (local)

-1. Create a new project based on a reusable template:
+1. Create a new project based on one of the [project templates](https://taitounited.github.io/taito-cli/templates#project-templates) by running `taito project create: TEMPLATE`.
+For example:

     ```shell
     taito project create: full-stack-template
-    cd PROJECT
+    cd acme-myproject
     ```

 2. Clean start the local development environment and initialize database: